Hreflang Ultimate Guide – What is it, How to Implement & SEO Impacts

 Link: <https://www.website.com/>; rel=“alternate”; hreflang=“en”

 As you can see in the above examples, the hreflang=“en” part of those tags tell Google the listed URL is the English version of the page, so it would show that particular URL to users who have English set as their main language in their browser and those in English-speaking countries.
-If they had hreflang=“fr,” Google would display the URL for French.

 It’s important that we add a link to all of the translated versions of our content.
 Additionally, we need to self-reference our hreflang tags.
-A page that has four different language variations (English, German, Italian, and Swedish) will look like this:

 <link rel=“alternate” hreflang=“en” href=“https://www.website.com”>